“I’ll be first!”

-When perfectionism speaks in the voice of fear, not the podium
+When perfectionism speaks in the voice of fear, not from the podium.

 me